 Expressive qualities of environments are especially important.
 Consider the bleak, awesome character and relentless power of many natural environments: The vast panorama as one stands on the mountain top, the endless sea, or the raging storm that sends one scurrying inside.
 These natural environments and entities can energize us; they can also astonish and overwhelm us.
-Often they humble us and bring home the insignificance of much of what we do.
-They manifest our vulnerability and comparative weakness and thus provide a check on human arrogance and undermine a masterful attitude toward nature, vices that are becoming increasing prevalent in what some are now calling the "Age of Man."
+Often they humble us and bring home the insignificance of much of what humans do.
+They manifest our vulnerability and comparative weakness and thus provide a check on arrogance and undermine a masterful attitude toward nature, vices that are becoming increasing prevalent in what some are now calling the "Age of Man."
 (For more on the "Age of Man," see Phil Cafaro's essay on "The Anthropocene," this volume.)
-Emily Brady's The Sublime in Modern Philosophy:

-Aesthetics, Ethics, and Nature (2013) develops these ideas in depth.
-These environments present, as Richard Norman writes in "Nature, Science, and the Sacred" (2004, 23):
+Emily Brady's The Sublime in Modern Philosophy: Aesthetics, Ethics, and Nature (2013) develops these ideas in depth.
+These environments present, as Richard Norman writes in "Nature, Science, and the Sacred":

 Features of nature which . . . contribute to the meaning the world has for us . . . they enrich our lives (as they are) emotionally evocative . . . such experiences are part of the human condition . . . our experience would be diminished if they were to be destroyed.
+(2004, 23)

 The expressive character of humanized environments is also an important feature of their aesthetic value.
-If we assume that functionality is a key to aesthetically appreciating humanized environments, then the expressive character of human environments depends in large part on their functions.
+Functionality is often thought to be a important to the aesthetics of humanized environments, Given that, the expressive character of human environments depends in large part on their functions.
 Dysfunctional and thus unsustainable human environments will have negative expressive qualities.
 Consider unplanned suburban sprawl: It uses land inefficiently, enforces automobile use, undermines public transit, disregards pedestrians and cyclists, causes traffic jams, and generally cripples the community.
 Though it can be visually appealing, sprawl has numerous unsavory expressive qualities.
 While vast expanses of green lawns are formally attractive they expose our commitment to poisons and to the domination of landscapes.
 They also display competitiveness between neighbors.
 Shopping malls are emblematic of overconsumption and express waste, shallowness, and greed.
-Gas stations express a myopic devotion to the automobile and a commitment to a short term, nonrenewable, and climatewrecking energy source.
+Gas stations express a myopic devotion to the automobile and a commitment to a short term, nonrenewable, and climate-wrecking energy source.

 Identifying such negative expressive characteristics of suburbia is not to deny it also possess positive symbolic meanings, such as neatness and prosperity.
 It is also important to note that those who reject the notion that much human activity as it is currently carried out is unsustainable and environmentally pernicious are unlikely to perceive these sorts of negative expressive qualities.
 For them, for example, mega-malls might symbolize a booming economy and express rising material comfort, rather than overindulgence.
-But as we will see below in more detail, expressive responses to environments are subject to rational constraints.
+But as discussed below, the expressive responses to environments are subject to rational constraints.
 One cannot assign symbolic meanings to objects in any way one chooses.
 For example, the Nazi Swastika does not express human solidarity, even if some people think it does.
-How we should read the expressive character of environments depends on facts and moral judgments about those environments.
+The expressive character of environments must be answerable to the facts and moral judgments about those environments.

-One might worry that we are illicitly sneaking moral considerations into the assessment of the aesthetic character of environments.
+One might worry about illicitly sneaking moral considerations into the assessment of the aesthetic character of environments.
 But aesthetic responses need to pay attention to the meaning, content, and identity of their objects.
 The dysfunctionality and morally problematic character of such environments are central to what they are and thus aesthetic judgments about them appropriately factor in these considerations.
 The issue of the relation between aesthetics and ethics is further developed below in the discussion of beautiful, but degraded, environments.